scrambleegg7/SelfCar/CarND-Behavioral-Cloning-P3/mywriteup.md

 thus I have setup following specific goals step by step.

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good driving behavior -> done
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolution neural network in Keras that predicts steering angles from images -> done
-* Train and validate the model with a training and validation set
+* Train and validate the model with a training and validation set ->
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track one without leaving the road -> not
-* Summarize the results with a written report
+* Summarize the results with a written report -> not

 [//]: # (Image References)